zhou-dong/zhou-dong.github.io/_posts/notes/2015-02-16-achieved-courses.md

     - Rice University
     - Not finish yet

+8. Pattern Discovery in Data Mining
+    - Start Date: 04/10 2015
+    - End Date: 04/12 2015
+    - Not detailed enough, so don't like so much
+    - The University of Illinois at Urbana-Champaign

 #### Edex:

 1. MITx: 6.00.1x Introduction to Computer Science and Programming Using Python